Friday, August 27, 2010

 We walked down to meet Rhett Butler at the bird watching hut when my mobile phone watch indicated that it was 9.15.
 Rhett said that the bower birds did not come down to their bowers.
 So, we climbed the Arfak mountain again to see more bowers at an elevation of around 2200 - 2400 meters above sea level.
 At these heights, we could see some more bowers decorated with natural bright ornaments instead of plastics and plates at bowers on the lower level 1700 meters above sea level.
 Unfortunately, there was no bird watching hut which had been constructed by our birdmen for tourists to see the bower bird dancing and seducing their female birds.
 I took some photographs of these magnificent structure which had been built by bower birds.
 Bowers are not nests.
 Bower birds are great architect that build their bowers without any mathematical calculation.
 Perhaps they build the structure using their animal instinct through a lot of trials and errors.
 Young bower birds have to learn from their adult counterparts the art of bower building and the art of courtship dance to attract their female bower birds.
 Somewhere on the summits of the Arfak mountains, male bower birds that are kings of the art of seduction perform their courtship dance to attract and seduce their females far from human civilization where love is now getting more materialistic than pure natural heart expression. by Charles Roring.

-If you are interested in traveling to Arfak mountains for a bird watching trip and need me to arrange the trip and guide you, please contact me at peace4wp@gmail.com
+If you are interested in traveling to Arfak mountains for a bird watching trip and need me to arrange the trip and guide you, please contact me at: peace4wp@gmail.com or by whatsapp to: +6281332245180

 Tuesday, August 3, 2010